Hooks in pipelines

 Running a step at the end of the pipeline

-You can easily run a step at the end of pipeline, that will execute even if one of the steps have failed (and thus the pipeline is stopped in middle):
+You can easily run a step at the end of the pipeline, which will be executed, even if one of the steps have failed and pipeline execution is stopped:

 codefresh.yml